Manuel Carbonell: Exile to New York City

 In 1959, Carbonell fled Cuba where he could no longer live under a totalitarian regime (see Cuban Revolution.)
-Leaving behind his wealth, his established positions, his sculptures, and most importantly his family.
-He arrived in New York City with only his tremendous talent and $200 in cash and initially took up residency at the YMCA.
+Leaving behind his wealth, his established positions, his sculptures, and his family.
+He arrived in New York City with only $200 in cash and initially took up residency at the YMCA.

 Carbonell moved away from his classical and religious period, in Cuba in the late 1940s and 1950s through the commencement and development of his modern expressions of the 1960s.

 Although at the beginning deeply depressed, this new trajectory first moved him to a unique form of figurative abstraction where the anatomy was subjected to the anatomical elongation of the subject matter.

-Carbonell's new career in America started almost haphazardly and by chance.
+Carbonell began his career in the United States unexpectedly.
 As payment to his then public relations manager Ted Materna and Associates he provided one of his first sculptures in clay that he had created.
-A very prominent doctor, Paul Henkind, then Chief of the Department of Ophthalmology at Monte Fiore Hospital, NYC, noticed the incredible sculpture and stated to Mr. Materna "I didn't know you owned a Rodin"?
-Which was actually a Carbonell.
-He insisted on meeting Carbonell to see his work and showed up unannounced at his studio in SoHo, that same evening with his wife they purchased their own Carbonell and became long lasting patrons.
+Dr. Paul Henkind, then Chief of the Department of Ophthalmology at Monte Fiore Hospital, NYC, notably mistook the sculpture for a work by Auguste Rodin.
+He visited Carbonell's studio in SoHo where he purchased one of his sculptures and became long-term collector of his work.

 Shortly after in 1961, Manuel Carbonell was introduced to Dr. Fred Schoneman, the influential and renowned gallery owner, who was impressed with what he saw of Carbonell's work, and invited him to become the gallery's first and only sculptor and he is quoted saying: "He is indeed, as the critics have acclaimed and posterity will confirm, one of the Masters of Sculpture of our times."
 The gallery exhibited Carbonell's sculptures alongside European Masters and French Impressionist paintings of the 19th and 20th centuries, such as Braque, Chagall, Monet, Degas, Pissarro, Picasso, Gauguin, Renoir and others.
 Professional artistic success came with his new figuration sculptures when in 1963, he celebrated the first of his several "One Man Show" at the renowned Schoneman Gallery, Madison Avenue, in New York City, and collaborated in One Man Shows with other galleries, exceeding ten years, until Dr. Schonemans' passing.